uashogeschoolutrecht/eda_moi/README.md

  - [R](https://cran.r-project.org/)
  - [RStudio](https://cran.r-project.org/)

+### Memory and System specifications
+To run the code in this repository we recommend a system with at least 8 cores and 16 Gb of RAM.
+Building of the reader could consume even more resources and was preformed on a UBUNTU Virtual Machine running R Version: `4.1.1 (2021-08-10) -- "Kick Things"` and RStudio Version: `Version 1.4.1717` .
+This machine had

 ### Docker
 To work with Docker you need to have a Docker Deamon installed.
 See the [Docker](https://www.docker.com/) homepage for more details